The best sales to shop today: Anker, Adidas, Casper and more | CNN Underscored

-Today, you’ll find a deal on our favorite steam iron, discounted power bands and lightning cables from Anker and savings on Crane & Canopy bedding and linens.
+Today, you’ll find a deal on our favorite steam iron, discounted power bands and Lightning cables from Anker and savings on Crane & Canopy bedding and linens.
 All that and more below.

 Adidas